r-vvch/r-vvch/README.md

 ### Work
 CTO of a quantum computing startup in finance.
-Previously was kept busy with:
-  |  data analysis @ X5 Tech
-  |  research @ ISP RAS
-  |  frontend development @ Netcracker Technology
+Previously was kept busy with: data analysis @ X5 Tech, research @ ISP RAS and frontend development @ Netcracker Technology.

 ### Projects